David San Luis

 Espresso is not simply “strong coffee.”
 It’s a specific extraction method: water at high pressure (~9 bars) forced through a compact bed of finely ground coffee in a short time.
 The result is a concentrated beverage of 25-45ml — between 6 and 10 times more concentrated than filter coffee (technically, an 8-12% TDS).

 What makes espresso unique is the pressure.
 That pressure creates something no other method can: emulsion of oils, suspension of fine solids, and the production of crema.
-A well-extracted espresso has dense body, concentrated sweetness, integrated acidity, and a prolonged aftertaste.
+A well-extracted espresso has dense, buttery body (a heavy, oily mouthfeel — much thicker than filter coffee, like a dense oil coating your mouth), concentrated sweetness, integrated acidity, and a prolonged aftertaste.
+That’s why espresso “weighs” more in your mouth.

 The numbers of espresso

 Every espresso is defined by how much coffee you use (dose), how much liquid you get (yield), the proportion between them (ratio), and how long it takes (time).
-If you only remember one thing: 18g of coffee → 36g in the cup in ~28 seconds.
+If you only remember one thing: 18g of coffee → 36g in the cup in ~25 to 30 seconds.

 Dose, yield, ratio and time — the details